chrisgate/loremaster/README.md

 # loremaster

+## Migration
+Running `knex migrate:latest` will perform the migration.

 ## Seed Command
 Running `npm run seed` will create a user via HTTP in feathers and then will run `knex seed` to set up the rest of the data.